Quick Navigation:

 A bootable macOS Ventura USB installer is frequently helpful.
 For instance, without constantly downloading the massive 12 GB file to each Mac, you may utilize the drive to install a new copy of macOS on as many Macs as you wish.
 Additionally, it will assist you in reinstalling macOS and fixing your Mac if it malfunctions.

-This tutorial will demonstrate using macOS Ventura to create a bootable installation disk.
+This tutorial will demonstrate using macOS Ventura to create a bootable installation disk and also how to make a bootable USB installer for macOS Ventura.

 What is Cloning?